 What Happens Once You’re In

 The second Staff Writer task, which begins near the end of your first semester and continues for the entirety of your second semester of second year is the “Note.”
 The Note is a forty-ish page essay arguing some legal point.
 You can see an example here, where a student, who, for the purposes of anonymity I will refer to using the pseudonym “John Glavin,” wrote about an immigration detention issue concerning deportation orders.
-While the potential Comment topics are culled by executive board members, the Note topics are wide open.
-(Pay attention to the preceding sentence; by the end of this blog, you’ll be able to explain why it would never be published in BCLR as it is written.)
-It’s an opportunity to take a deep dive into any legal topic you want, and potentially get cited by other scholars or even a court.
+While the potential Comment topics are culled by executive board members, Note topics are wide open.
+(Pay attention to the preceding sentence; by the end of this blog, you’ll be able to explain why it would never be published in BCLR as written.)
+The Note is an opportunity to take a deep dive into any legal topic you want, and potentially get cited by other scholars or even a court if yours is published.

 The third Staff Writer task, and I truly saved the best for last, is called a source collection.
 When authors who are not BC students (they are almost always professors at law schools) have their articles accepted for publication with BCLR, every source they cite is collected in its original form so that it can be vetted by an editor to ensure that the citation is correct.
 Staff Writers have the task of finding all of these sources so that someone else can check them.

 Third-year students hold some kind of editor position.
 There are about fifteen elected positions on BCLR, which comprise the executive board (or e-board).
 These include, for example, Editor in Chief (think Obama), Managing Editor, and Executive Articles Editor.
 Unelected positions include Articles Editor and Senior Editor.
 I will give a quick description of what each entails, through which I hope will emerge a broader image of how a law review functions and what publishing a book (the name for one edition of the law review) entails.